Achyuth072/EdgeTabsPlus/README.md

 ## Installation

 1. Download the extension from releases
-2. Open Edge Android
+2. Open Edge Android Canary
-3. Go to Settings > Extensions
+3. Go to Settings > Developer options > Extension Install by crx
-4. Enable Developer Mode
-5. Load unpacked extension
-6. Select the downloaded extension folder

 ## Usage